 On April 27, 2021, the University received \$686 thousand from U.S. Department of Homeland Security - Federal Emergency Management Agency (FEMA) to support the vaccination program.
 The total amount awarded was \$1.5 million from January 1, 2021 through May 31, 2021.
-This program is on a cost reimbursement basis based on allowable costs within the agreement.
-As such, only the amount received has been recorded in fiscal year 2021, as sponsored support revenue.
+This program is on a cost reimbursement basis based on allowable costs within the agreement less any other reimbursements to the vaccination program.
+As such, only the allowable cost, net of insurance reimbursement, has been recorded in fiscal year 2022 as sponsored support revenue for \$279 thousand.